Civil Engineering Technicians

 Experience, Skills, and Personality Traits

 Prior work experience on the job is not a prerequisite for hiring.
-Employers tend to favor candidates who have completed a two-year program to earn their associate's degree in civil engineering technology, and have also completed one internship at an engineering firm.
+Employers tend to favor candidates who have completed a two-year program to earn their associates degree in civil engineering technology, and have also completed an internship at an engineering firm.
 Another option is to earn a certificate in a vocational or technical school, where the programs typically include more hands-on training.
 For those with less formal training, learning some skills on the job would be valuable.

 Civil engineering projects are often complex and long-term, requiring a variety of specialized skills.
 Technicians need the ability to think and plan ahead, as well as the patience to work through all the necessary details.
 "The devil is in the details" could be the motto for the engineering technicians whose job it is to see that each part of the whole project is correct.